The Mexican free-tailed bat, also referred to as the Brazilian free-tailed bat, is a medium build bat and endemic to the Americas.

 The female bats assemble into maternity roosts during the mating season.
 The environment determines the size of these roosts, and caves usually have larger roosts.

 Breeding can happen aggressively or passively.
-If aggressive, the male bat is in charge of the female’s movements, keeping her at bay from the other bats in the roost.
+If aggressive, the male bat controls the female’s movements, keeping her at bay from the other bats in the roost.

 The male also vocalizes during their mating.
-If passive, the male flies to a female in her roost and silently mounts her with no form of resistance.
+If passive, the male flies to a female in her roost and silently mounts her without resistance.

-The Mexican free-tailed bats are promiscuous breeders, and both the males and females tend to copulate with several partners.
+The Mexican free-tailed bats are promiscuous breeders, and males and females tend to copulate with several partners.

-The females enter hear once a year, and their heat period usually lasts up to five weeks during the spring period.
+The females enter here once a year, and their heat period usually lasts up to five weeks during spring.

 Their gestation lasts for up to 12 weeks, and they give birth to only one offspring at a time.
-Their young are called pups, and they are usually left in what is called “creches” while the mother roosts elsewhere.
+Their young are called pups, usually left in “creches” while the mother roosts elsewhere.

-The females employ the use of vocalizations and scents to identify their offspring.
+The females employ vocalizations and scents to identify their offspring.
 However, the pups try to snatch a suckle from any female bat that goes through the cluster.

-The mother bat nurses the pup daily for about 4-7 weeks then they are weaned.
+The mother bathes the pup daily for about 4-7 weeks, and then they are weaned.
 By this time, the pup would have fully grown and become independent.

 Conservation Status